 17. Beef Barbacoa Bowls

 Here’s another paleo recipe that’s easy to put in a single-serving container and bring along for lunch.
 This slow-cooker preparation means you can pull everything together on a Sunday night and walk out the door with minimal lunch prep on Monday morning.
 Just throw some salad ingredients together and top it with your cooked barbacoa.
 You already know is a good source of protein; it also provides iron, zinc, and B vitamins.

 What are “zoodles”?
 They’re noodles made with zucchini that have been cut with a “spiralizing” tool.
 Many paleo recipes use coconut milk to substitute for other creamy ingredients.
 Here it is in a starring role as the soup’s base.
 Just 1 cup of provides folate, calcium, and 41 percent of your daily iron.

 Top tip: If you don’t have a spiralizing tool, you can also grate your zucchini zoodles on the large holes of a cheese grater.

 What’s so great about eating roots?
 For one thing, they are in season year-round, meaning you can get them fresh in the winter, unlike some vegetables.
 For another reason, the root vegetables in this recipe —, , and — are good sources of fiber, vitamins A and C, and minerals like calcium and potassium.

 20. Skirt Steak Tacos

 Most tacos come in a corn tortilla, but these paleo tacos are wrapped in a crisp lettuce leaf.
 Serve them as an easily packed lunch “sandwich” or as cocktail hour finger food.
-A 3-ounce serving of skirt steak provides almost half a milligram of vitamin B6, nearly 40 percent of your daily need.
+A 3-ounce serving of skirt provides almost half a milligram of vitamin B6, nearly 40 percent of your daily need.
 People with poor kidney function or with malabsorption conditions like celiac disease especially need to be sure they’re getting enough B6.